richtong/Roo-Code-Docs/docs/roo-code-cloud/what-is-roo-code-cloud.md

 ---
-description: Discover Roo Code Cloud, the web platform that extends your Roo Code extension with cloud features for collaboration, persistence, and analytics.
+description: Discover Roo Code Cloud, the web platform that extends your Roo Code extension with cloud features for collaboration, sharing, and analytics.
 keywords:
   - Roo Code Cloud
   - AI development platform